The burgers are bigger (and better) in the CBD

 Ten years ago if you had asked someone around town where to grab the best burger, the answer might have been Chicko's - or possibly one of the Leagues Clubs.
-That's all changed now, as Wollongong is spoilt for choice across a range of mouth-wateringly majestic creations.
+Today that's all changed, as Wollongong is spoilt for choice across a range of mouth-wateringly majestic creations.

 As famous hip-hop eatery Milky Lane potentially makes its way to the Gong, it's time to take stock.
 Here are a few great options, whether you're after a slab of chicken or a cheap option dirrrtier than Christina.

 Housed in a former Charcoal Chicken shop lies a North Wollongong gem with plenty of style.
 A clean and fresh interior complete with an alfresco alleyway means Melbourne-esque laneway cool.
 They're licensed too, with a small but nicely curated list of beers, wines and cocktails.